LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W05-D2-CI-Contd.md

 #### Data

-There are two types of data in a yaml file, key-value pairs (aka dictionaries) and lists (aka arrays).
+There are two types of data in a yaml file: key-value pairs (aka dictionaries) and arrays (aka lists).

 - Key-value pairs: use a colon to separate the key and value.
   For example: `name: CI`